 Another approach to customer service skills coaching focuses only on model answers.
 Model Answers show associates exactly how to handle specific scenarios and customer personas.
 Sometimes, simply seeing the best answers is enough to improve customer service skills.
 If you have a customer service training team in place, model answers may be the most efficient use of resources.

 Want to find out more about our customer service skills coaching or model answers?
 Let’s talk!

 Your customer service probably impacts your sales revenue—it certainly impacts how customers perceive your brand.
-That's why, dollar for dollar, improving customer service skills is one of the best investments you can make!
+That's why improving customer service skills is one of the best investments you can make!